lemon-gith/bt_compress/README.md

 ## TODOs
 - TODO4: take a look at bottom of license and deal with that stuff :p
-- TODO5: rewrite confusing bt names and reorganise files and structure
+- TODO5: rewrite confusing bt names, reorganise files and structure, and add public API, since it's all a bit mystical right now...
 - TODO6: deal with `delete_()` and properly `delete` `Builder`s in [`constructBT()`](/bt.hpp#L275)
+- TODO𝜏: rewrite README a bit, to reflect the usage, since this doesn't make sense, without knowing how the tree is traversed
 - TODO7: [improve the randomisation](https://cplusplus.com/reference/random/mt19937_64/) to increase the range to be able to take [any length of fval](https://www.geeksforgeeks.org/binary-representation-of-a-given-number/) that you want
 - TODO8: Add a `re-expand()` function to expand tree into collapsed list and then back out into the original list (more efficient than using the exhaustive test)
 - TODO9: improve outer interface and allow tree to be more searchable, perhaps reconstructing the original list or searching using gapped inputs?\